xxxmoney/restaurants-dashboard/proxy/README.md

-# Cloudflare Worker with Hono Readme
+# Proxy - Legacy Cloudflare Worker

+## Prerequisites

+Install packages:
+`npm install`

 ## Running the app

 To run the app, simply run this:
 `npm run dev`

-## Publish with Wrangler
+## Publish to Cloudflare Workers

-To publish the worker with Wrangler, simply run this:
+To publish, simply run this:
 `npm run deploy`